SantiagoRuizM/UdeARoomLoans/README.md

 # python-project
-This is a template for python projects
+This is a template for python projects.